ZakWillCode/VeryLogarithmic/README.md

 # VeryLogarithmic
-A sample of the verily project I put together, all coding done by me.
+A sample of the Verilog project I put together, all coding done by me.